mosip/id-repository/docs/design/handle_support.md

 		a.
 Fields to update are marked as handle in the identity schema:
 		 - check the saved identity object if any of the fields are selected as Handle?
-		 - If any input field is selected as handle in the saved object, remove the fieldId from the selectedHandles list and update the respective handle as `DELETED`.
+		 - If any input field is selected as handle in the saved object, remove the fieldId from the selectedHandles list and update the respective handle as `DELETE`.
 		 - If none of the input fields are selected as handle, proceed with (iii)

 		b.
 Fields to update are NOT marked as handle in identity schema, proceed with  (iii)